GerritCodeReview/homepage/pages/gerrit/dev-design.md

 Google developed Mondrian, a Perforce based code review tool to facilitate peer-review of changes prior to submission to the central code repository.
-Mondrian is not open source, as it is tied to the use of Perforce and to many Google-only services, such as Bigtable.
+Mondrian is not open-source, as it is tied to the use of Perforce and to many Google-only services, such as Bigtable.
 Google employees have often described how useful Mondrian and its peer-review process is to their day-to-day work.

-Guido van Rossum open sourced portions of Mondrian within Rietveld, a similar code review tool running on Google App Engine, but for use with Subversion rather than Perforce.
+Guido van Rossum open-sourced portions of Mondrian within Rietveld, a similar code review tool running on Google App Engine, but for use with Subversion rather than Perforce.
 Rietveld is in common use by many open source projects, facilitating their peer reviews much as Mondrian does